 Unless you are applying as an undergraduate student*, your two recommendations should be professional in nature.
 Many candidates ask us who the best people are to write their recommendations.
 Our answer is that they should be people who know your work well and preferably who are senior to you, not peers or subordinates.

 The more insight your recommenders can provide in their evaluations, the better we’re able to understand your story and gauge your potential.
-You may also want to think about finding two recommenders who can speak to different strengths and skills sets.

 We encourage you to reach out to your recommenders in advance and schedule some time to talk with them about your desire to earn an MBA – maybe even reflect together on some of the growth experiences you’ve had and how you expect to add value to an MBA community.
 This can be great preparation for them to write you a thoughtful and comprehensive recommendation.